nrdxp/nrd.sh/content/blog/axiosophy.md

 But Rebellion requires Spirit, and Spirit requires something worth defending.
 This brings us back to the error that opened this section.

 Nietzsche's deeper error was dispensing with the Sacred itself.
-His proclamation of God's "death" was prophetic as diagnosis but fatal as prescription; it abandoned the Spirit along with the institution, neutering the very impulse that drives purposeful action.[^71] Axiosophy restores the Sacred on empirical rather than dogmatic grounds, and with it, restores the Spirit as the animating force of coherence.
+His proclamation of God's "death" was prophetic as diagnosis but fatal as prescription; it abandoned the Spirit along with the institution, neutering the very impulse that drives purposeful action.[^71] Axiosophy restores the Sacred on empirical rather than dogmatic grounds, and with it, restores the Spirit as the animating force of coherence and Rebellion as its structural expression.

 ---